-- Select a small cup or bowl.
+- Select four small cups or dessert dishes.

 - Alternately add the reserved sliced strawberries and cake pieces

-- Top with 1 - 2 tbls of cooled strawberry sauce
+- Top with 1 – 2 tbls of cooled strawberry sauce.

 - Keep this dessert refrigerated until ready to eat.

-Try other berries in place of strawberries
+Try other fruits in place of strawberries